 The whole area was repaved and a garden are installed at one end , with a water butt fed by a downpipe from the library roof.
 An outdoor table was also installed.
 FTSLL contributed money to buy plants, compost, a watering can and a yard brush.
 Members also kindly donated plants.

 Named Tradescant’s Retreat the courtyard was ready for use in Spring 2010.
-Gerry Holtham – husband of Friend’s chairman established and previously tended the garden.
+Gerry Holtham, husband of the Friend’s chairman, established and previously tended the garden.

-We are also supported by the Garden Museum, who have provided us with compost, Tradescant Area Residents Association for transporting the compost, and the South London Master Gardeners who will provide on going coaching support.
+We have had funds from the New Covent Garden Market to buy plants, including some from the list of plants collected and brought to England by the Tradescants.
+We are also supported by the Garden Museum, who have provided us with compost, Tradescant Area Residents Association for transporting the compost, and the South London Master Gardeners who have provided coaching support.

 - Growing you own